mjiricka/subrip-combine/README.md

 # subrip-combine
-Very simple script that combines two SubRip subtitles: it takes time from one file and subtitles text from other.
+Very simple script that combines two SubRip subtitles: it takes time from one file and subtitles text from the other.

 ## When it is useful